nmattei/cmps3140/schedule.md

 If you were in the Data Science class last year and are comfortable with Docker you can download the standard Ubuntu image from [DockerHub (Link)](https://hub.docker.com/_/ubuntu) and follow the [same directions as for the data science class (replacing the image in the directions discussed)](https://github.com/TulaneIntroDataScience/fall2019/tree/master/project0).

+Note that there seems to be some issues with TKinter and newer versions of Python (above 3.7) on the newest version of MacOS.
+If your computer randomly logs you out when you try to run PacMan then [please try the tips here](https://www.python.org/download/mac/tcltk/#built-in-8-6-8), or simply downgrade Tkinter using the command: conda install tk=8.6.7

 <table>
   <tr>